-Ellen Geurts (MSc Technology and Society, Technical University in Eindhoven 2003, and MSc in Housing, WITS University Johannesburg, South Africa 2005) is a housing specialist who has worked as consultant, lecturer, trainer and researcher since 2005.
+Ellen Geurts (MSc Technology and Society, Technical University in Eindhoven 2003, and MSc in Housing, WITS University Johannesburg, South Africa 2005) is a housing specialist who has worked as a consultant, lecturer, trainer and researcher since 2005.

-At IHS she lectures in the Urban Housing, Equity and Social Justice specialization on finance, policy and public housing issues.
+At IHS, she lectured in the Urban Housing, Equity and Social Justice specialization on finance, policy and public housing issues.
 She also lectures in several short courses of IHS and used to coordinate the short course “Developing Social Housing Projects” and the ‘ICHUD’.
 At IHS, she was also involved in acquisition and management of project activities at IHS and developed many project proposals, including composition of consortium teams, selection of experts, methodological development and budgeting.
 She was the project manager for a number of international urban management projects of international clients.
 In addition to her core expertise in the field of housing, she has been and remains involved in the Urban Heritage Strategies courses at IHS.
 Her geographical focus and experience is predominantly on Central and Eastern Europe, the Balkans, and Sub-Sahara Africa.

 Geurts, E. and Ruijsink, S. 2017.
 Participatory planning approaches and capacity development in Cape Town, South Africa.
 In: A. Folkers and I. Perzyna eds., 2017.
 The Beeker method : planning and working on the redevelopment of the African city : retrospective glances into the future.
 Leiden: African Studies Centre Leiden. pp. 123-134.
 Available at: https://openaccess.leidenuniv.nl/bitstream/handle/1887/47176/27Folkers-Perzyna.pdf?sequence=1.
 [Accessed 15-06-2017].